saifulislamsarfaraz/One-List-API/README.md

 **User:** Add a new task to finish the project report.
 **System:** ✓ Task created: "finish the project report"

 **User:** What are my incomplete tasks?
 **System:** You have 1 incomplete task(s):
 1. ○ finish the project report

 **User:** Mark "finish the project report" as done.
 **System:** ✓ Task marked as complete!

+## 🧠 Dev Branch: One List API Chatbot (Sentence Transformer Integration)

+This branch focuses on developing a conversational interface for the One List API using Sentence Transformers for intent detection.

+### 🤝 Contributing
+If you'd like to contribute:
+1. Fork this repository
+2. Create a new branch for your feature or fix
+3. Submit a pull request for review